 After earning his bachelor’s degree in Political Science, graduating summa cum laude with a 3.95 GPA, he was a leasing consultant at DynaCom Management and, after getting his broker’s license, worked in commercial real estate with Golden Group in Lombard.
 Both experiences tapped into his entrepreneurial spirit.

 He is now the Manager of Community Engagement at Innovation DuPage, a business accelerator and incubator in Glen Ellyn that was founded by COD, the Village of Glen Ellyn and Choose DuPage.

-“Having the opportunity to work for a nonprofit organization that helps entrepreneurs either start or grow their businesses is fun for me,” he said.
-“I always had the idea of starting my own business.
-Now I’m using the soft skills I learned at COD and Benedictine as well as through my real estate career to work with entrepreneurs as they build their product.
-It’s incredibly inspiring and I know this will be instrumental in my own career development.”
+“Having the opportunity to work for a nonprofit organization that helps entrepreneurs either start or grow their businesses is incredibly rewarding,” he said.
+“I have always had the idea of starting my own business.
+Now I’m using the soft skills I learned at COD and Benedictine as well as through my real estate career to work with entrepreneurs as they build their startups and small businesses.
+It’s incredibly inspiring, and I know this will be instrumental in my own career development.”

 Guerrero’s ability to network with people began during his time at COD.